 Every time you participate in an activity with us, be it volunteering, a skills session or securing a committee role, we have a record of it and are now able to collate these records to really showcase your involvement through the Bucks Award.

-The Bucks Award is divided into sections with the idea that by the time you leave university you have something in every section – a completely achievable goal due to all the FREE opportunities you have access to thanks to the Big Deal.
+The Bucks Award is divided into sections with the idea that by the time you leave university you have something in every section – a completely achievable goal due to all the free opportunities you have access to thanks to the Big Deal.
 Even if you don't have every element covered, we want you to be able to talk about your experiences in an effective way that can be relatable to the career of your choice.

 We will list any role you have had with the SU during your time at Bucks, backing up that you have had the work experience you claim on your CV.